Arize-ai/phoenix/js/examples/apps/phoenix-experiment-runner/README.md

 pnpm dev
 ```

-This will start Phoenix at `http://localhost:6006` and the app in watch mode.
+This will start Phoenix at `http://localhost:6006` and the app in dev mode.

 ### Build the app